LORENZO DE' MENLO

 Time is that which allows for something in one location to be in another location, and for something in one state to be in another state: it is what allows for change.
-Existence has no meaning without time.
+More fundamentally, existence has no meaning without time.

 Anti-Semitism is the hatred that rarely goes out of fashion.
-Over the last thousand years, Jews have been hated for being too poor and too rich, too lazy and too industrious, too stupid and too smart, too passive and too aggressive, too alien and too assimilated, not white and white.
+Over the last thousand years, Jews have been hated for being too poor and too rich, too lazy and too industrious, too stupid and too smart, too passive and too aggressive, too alien and too assimilated, too capitalist and too socialist, not white and white.
 Jews are the all-purpose "other" who have long been available to be blamed and vilified.

 When everything is valued only by its monetary worth, we all become poor.